 God continues to use Satan and wicked spirits to this day for our testing, training, and maturation as His disciples.
-I know much of my trials and hardships with spiritual warfare were predestined for me to go through, and I'm certain others have had similar experiences to test and mature them as well.
+I know much of my trials and hardships with spiritual warfare were predestined for me to go through (see my Personal About Page for details), and I'm certain others have had similar experiences to test and mature them as well.

 Note: the need of more than one translation of scripture highlights problems with only using one or two translations.
 If the translations you use lack the correct interpretation or information, then you likely won't see God's meaning in it.
 See Choosing a Bible for more about bibles.